 Dr. Sokasits is active performing in solo, duo, and chamber recitals.
 He is a member of the artists’ rosters for the Nebraska Arts Council Touring Artists Program and the Heartland Arts Fund/Mid-America Arts Alliance, and is a regular presenter at state, regional and national conventions of professional organizations such as the Music Teachers National Association and the College Music Society.

-Sokasits has appeared in recital with the Chiara String Quartet, the Oakwood Chamber Players, the Petrella percussion and piano duo (watch video from George Crumb's Music for a Summer Evening (Makrokosmos III) Parts I, II, III and IV), the Nebraska Chamber Players, and numerous faculty colleagues and students.
+Sokasits has appeared in recital with the Chiara String Quartet, the Oakwood Chamber Players, the Petrella percussion and piano duo (watch video from George Crumb's Music for a Summer Evening (Makrokosmos III) Parts I, II, III and IV), the Nebraska Chamber Players and numerous faculty colleagues and students.

 A devotee of contemporary music, Dr. Sokasits has worked with composers Christian Berg, Karel Husa, John Psathas, Christopher Rouse, and Dana Wilson, whose set of five piano pieces, Persona, were commissioned by the Nebraska Music Teachers Association and given their premiere performance by Sokasits.